simplyfarzad/blog/_posts/2023-04-04-make_it_stick.md

 > Detour: What is metacognition?
 Metacognition is, put simply, thinking about one’s thinking.
 More precisely, it refers to the processes used to plan, monitor, and assess one’s understanding and performance.
 Metacognition includes a critical awareness of a) one’s thinking and learning and b) oneself as a thinker and learner [1].

 **Testing: Scary or Helpful?**: It would be helpful to think of _testing_ as a method to retrieve information from our memory rather than a _test_ to evaluate our knowledge.
-First, testing helps us understand which part of each subject we did quite get, so we can study more.
+First, testing helps us understand which part of each subject we did not quite get, so we can study more.
 Second, recalling what we learned strengthen our memory. **In effect, it is a way to stop forgetting what we have learned.**

+One method of testing our knowledge is reflecting, meaning to recalling the information/profession every once in a while to build the neural pathways.
+This way when we need to retrieve that information in a short manner and it becomes like a reflex.

+Apparently, we tend to lose about 70% of information short time after we have heard or read them, but the curve is more gentle for the other 30%.

+Again, retrieval must be repeated again and again in an spaced out manner which requires cognitive effort, rather than mindless recitation.